ivy-llc/ivy/docs/tracer/tracer.rst

     # New set of inputs
     out = traced_fn(a, b)

-Eager vs lazy Compilation
+Eager vs lazy Tracing
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The tracer runs the original function under the hood and tracks its computation
 to create the traced graph.
-The **eager compilation** method traces the graph in the
+The **eager tracing** method traces the graph in the
 corresponding function call with the specified inputs before we use the traced
 function.